 - In French Courts before 1981, no prisoner could be executed on a holiday.

 - Until 2007, minor crimes were pardoned after a new President was elected, although the conditions became more and more restrictive.
 This encouraged some motorists to become more reckless.

 - Pardoning prisoners on Bastille Day is a tradition that Napoléon Bonaparte had started in 1802 to commemorate the storming of the Bastille during The French Revolution and amnestifying traffic tickets was added later on, but Nicolas Sarkozy broke the custom.

 - A major part of the Jubilee holiday in Judaism included the freeing of prisoners and slaves and forgiveness of debts.

-- In Japan, it is a tradition to release many prisoners when a new emperor came to power.
+- In Japan, it is a tradition to release several prisoners when a new emperor comes to power.